-Alternative: Layout 1 (Preferred) Layout 2 No-Go CONSTRUCTION AND OPERATION PHASE - CHANGES TO THE HYDROLOGICAL REGIME Potential impact and risk: Ibles in the Freshwater Assessment Report, pg 41 & 43 (Appendix G2) Changes to the hydrological regime Any increase in hard surface areas and changes to the microtopography of the site, as a result of the development, will increase concentrated surface water runoff toward the streams and Swart River.
-Poor stormwater management could result in localised changes to flows (volume) that would result in form and function changes within aquatic habitat.
-The impact can result in further deterioration in freshwater ecosystem integrity, and a re duction in the supply of ecosy e water runoff/ patterns on stem services.
-Nature of impact: form and function during th operational phase, i.e., ch regi e construction and into the langes to the hydrological ime Extent and duration of impact: (Nego Consequence of impact or risk: Local and Lemanem Local and Lemaneri Probability of occurrence: Probable Highly Probable Degree to which the impact may cause irreplaceable loss of resources: reversed: Recoverable Irreversible Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g., Low, Medium, Medium-High, High, or Very-High) Medium (-) Medium to High (-) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Can be mitigated Proposed mitigation: See below Residual impacts: Very low and acceptable, with adoption of mitigation measures and monitoring Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g., Low, Medium, Medium-High, High, or Very-High) Low (-) Medium (-) No Impact
+Alternative: Layout 1 (Preferred) Layout 2 No-Go CONSTRUCTION AND OPERATION PHASE - CHANGES TO THE HYDROLOGICAL REGIME Please also refer to the impact tab 2.1) Potential impact and risk: Changes to the hydrological Any increase in hard microtopography of the site, concentrated surface water Poor stormwater manageme (volume) that would result in habitat.
+The impact can recosystem integrity, and a re surface areas and cha as a result of the developme runoff toward the streams a ent could result in localised cl form and function changes esult in further deterioration nd Swart River. hanges to flows within aquatic in freshwater Nature of improdu Possible increase in surface form and function during th e water runoff/ patterns on ne construction and into the Nature of impact: reg nanges to the hydrological ime ative) Extent and duration of impact: Local and Permanent Local and Permanent Consequence of impact or risk: Probability of occurrence: Probable Highly Probable Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Recoverable Irreversible Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g., Low, Medium, Medium-High, High, or Very-High) Medium (-) Medium to High (-) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Can be mitigated Proposed mitigation: See below Residual impacts: Very low and acceptable, with adoption of mitigation measures and monitoring Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g., Low, Medium, Medium-High, High, or Very-High) Low (-) Medium (-) No Impact